 Yes, this is possible.
-Many applicants are still in the fifth semester of their bachelor’s course at the time of their application.
-They can apply with the latest transcript of records which shows all courses they have completed and grades achieved.
+Many applicants are still in the fifth semester of their bachelor’s degree at the time of the application.
+They can apply with the latest transcript of records which shows all courses they have completed along with the grades achieved.

-If admitted, however, you will have to have completed the bachelor’s degree at the time of the matriculation (around September/October).
-In individual cases, the deadline for the submission of proof of the degree qualification can be extended.
-Contact the MAOT office.
+If admitted, however, they will have to have completed the bachelor’s degree at the time of the matriculation (around September/October).
+In individual cases, the graduation documents for the completed course can be submitted up to one year after matriculation if not yet available.

-A bachelor in physics or a relevant engineering subject qualifies you for applying for a place on the MAOT.
-The most common previous degreesheld by our current students are physics, electrical engineering (including related programmes such as telecommunication) or an optics-related course.
-Students with very various backgrounds have also been admitted, however.
-The list below contains the previous bachelor’s degrees held by current students:
+A bachelor’s degree in physics or a relevant engineering subject qualifies to apply for a place in the MAOT programme.
+The most common degrees held by our current students are physics, electrical engineering (including related programmes such as telecommunication) or an optics-related course.
+Students with very diverse backgrounds have also been admitted, however.
+The list below contains some of the bachelor’s degrees previously completed by current students:

 - Avionics engineering